FC Argeș Pitești (men's basketball)

 FC Argeș Piteşti Basketball is a Romanian professional basketball club, based in Piteşti, Romania.
 The club competes in the Liga Națională, and has also been named in recent years CS Universitatea, BCM Piteşti and BCMUS Argeş Piteşti, CSU Piteşti, BCM U Piteşti and BCM U FC Argeș Piteşti.
 The team won the Romanian championship in 2000, and qualified for the finals in 2007, losing against CSU Asesoft.
 Also, the team won the Romanian Cup in the season 2011–2012 and the SuperCup in the season 2012–2013.

 History

 In 2013 Pitești held the 2013 FIBA Europe Under-20 Championship Division B, Hristu Șapera, BCM U Pitești coach was also the coach of the Romanian National Team Under-20.

 Season summaries

 2011–2012

-In the season: 2011–2012, the team finished on 9th place after the regular season end therefore the team didn't qualify for the Play-Off.
-In the Romanian Cup the team won the Cup after a great win with 91–78 against BC Timișoara in the final game played at Bucharest.
+In the 2011–12 season, the team finished ninth in the regular season, missing qualification for the playoffs.
+The club nevertheless won the Romanian Cup after a 91–78 victory over BC Timișoara in the final held in Bucharest.